riboviz/riboviz/docs/prep-riboviz-operation.md

    13. Write output files produced above into an sample-specific directory, named using the sample ID, within the output directory (`dir_out`).
 4. Collate TPMs across results, using `collate_tpms.R` and write into output directory (`dir_out`).
 Only the results from successfully-processed samples are collated.

-A visualisation of the key steps, inputs and outputs can be viewed in the [RiboViz workflow](./workflow.pdf) (PDF).
+A visualisation of the key steps, inputs and outputs can be viewed in the [RiboViz workflow](./images/workflow.svg) (SVG).

 ---